Come On Up, Moses

 Sabbath Rest Game

 Play a game of Freeze Tag.
 Designate one, two, or three players to be "IT."
 At the go "IT" chases the other players to tag them and say, "Remember the Sabbath Day."
 The tagged player must FREEZE in place and respond by saying, "Keep it Holy."
 The other players may UNFREEZE FROZEN players by tagging them and saying, "Remember the Sabbath Day," with players responding again by saying, "Keep it holy."
-During play teacher shouts a count to seven, slowly.
+During play teacher slowly shouts a count to seven--six days to work, the seventh day to rest.
 At the count of seven, teacher yells, "Remember the Sabbath Day, with all the kids responding, "Keep it holy."
 Teacher designates new child or children to be "IT" in the next round of play.

 The Greatest Commandment?